leancodepl/bloc_lens/packages/bloc_lens/README.md

 # Functional lenses for Dart & BLoC

-For read the basic documentation & the rationale, please visit the [lens_base](https://pub.dev/packages/lens_base) package.
+To read the basic documentation & the rationale, please visit the [lens_base](https://pub.dev/packages/lens_base) package.

 This package provides a set of BLoC-specific classes and extensions.